 Camera: Decent in good lighting conditions

-Battery: Good battery life
+Battery: Great battery life with slow charging

 Phones that didn't make the cut

 The InFocus Vision 3 is priced similar to the 10.or E at Rs.7000 but comes with a more modern 18:9 display and even dual rear camera.
 That's cool, right? so why didn't we make it the winner?
 Well to start with the display is an HD+ display which is lower in resolution than the 10.or's Full HD panel.
 Then there is the RAM which is only 2GB and the storage which is only 16GB.
 The last issue is the quad-core MediaTek processor which isn't as powerful as the Snapdragon in the 10.or E.

 Priced very close to the Redmi 6A, the Nokia 2.1 has one great feature for consumer- quick and regular software updates.
 But that's the only worthy feature, the display is an older generation 16:9 panel, the RAM is a measly 1GB, storage is only 8GB and the processor is an entry-level Snapdragon 425.
 For the price, it's just not worth it, especially in front of the Redmi 6A.